What’s the best proofreading tool that bloggers, author and writers use?

 - The Quarterly plans cost $13.00/month with one payment of $40.97

 WhiteSmoke is also recommended for writers who publish a lot of content.
-It’s a complete editing solution that cm with many good features and tools including:
+It’s a complete editing solution that comes with many good features and tools including:

 - Grammar checker